 American Greetings Corporation

 In 1996, the American Greetings Corporation company issued a number of mostly script and blackletter fonts, whose names all start with CAC.
 These can now be found on many font archives.
 A partial list: CACCamelot, CACChampagne, CACFuturaCasual, CACFuturaCasualBold, CACFuturaCasualBoldItalic, CACFuturaCasualMedItalic, CACKrazyLegs, CACKrazyLegsBold, CACLaskoCondensed, CACLaskoEvenWeight, CACLeslie, CACLogoAlternate, CACMoose, CACNormHeavy, CACOneSeventy, CACPinafore, CACSaxonBold, CACShishoniBrush, CACValiant, Care-Bear-Family, ShishoniBrush.

 Aibrean's Studio (translated as "April Studio") has been owned and operated by April Sadowski since 2003 in Xenia, OH.
-She created the squarish modular face Modal (2009, FontStruct).
-Other FontStruct faces include MoxBox (2009, squarish), Dripple (2009, dot matrix), Polaris (2009) and Squirls (2009).
+She created the squarish modular typeface Modal (2009, FontStruct).
+Other FontStruct typefaces include MoxBox (2009, squarish), Dripple (2009, dot matrix), Polaris (2009) and Squirls (2009).
 [Google] [More] ⦿

 Arlyn Eve Simon